-Armenia’s comprehensive security and development agenda defines our foreign policy priorities.
+Armenia’s comprehensive security and development agenda define our foreign policy priorities.

 The Russian Federation and the Republic of Armenia remain reliable strategic allies.
-We are united with the people of Russia through common history, close cultural and human ties.
-The allied agenda of cooperation with Armenia and Russia is extensive.
-It includes issues related to the military-political security, energy, and infrastructure development, trade-economic cooperation, educational and cultural exchange programs, and our cooperation is developing in almost all areas of public life.
+We are united with the people of Russia through the common history, close cultural and human ties.
+The allied agenda of cooperation between Armenia and Russia is extensive.
+It includes issues related to the military-political security, energy and infrastructure development, trade and economic cooperation, educational and cultural exchange programs and our cooperation is developing in almost all areas of public life.
 Armenia attaches great importance to the integration processes within the framework of the CSTO and the EAEU and to the development and pursuit of common interests with all the member states.

 Being an integral part of the European civilization and system of values, Armenia continues to deepen its cooperation with the European Union, the EU member states, all countries of the European continent.
 Political dialogue, support to Armenia's democratic reforms and state structures, as well as sectoral cooperation play an important role in cooperation emerging from the Comprehensive and Enhanced Partnership Agreement with the European Union.

-We attach importance to the EU’s role in the programs of regional cooperation.
+We attach importance of the EU’s role in the programs of regional cooperation.

 We highly appreciate the consistent development of our cooperation with the EU member states.
 From this perspective, I would highlight the volume of cooperation with France and Germany.

-In the context of our cooperation with our European partners, I would like to commend the establishment of Cyprus-Armenia-Greece trilateral format.
+In the context of our collaboration with our European partners, I would like to commend the establishment of Cyprus-Armenia-Greece trilateral format.

-The United States has played an important role in the security atmosphere established around Armenia since the first years of independence, having an important involvement in maintaining regional peace.
+The United States has played an important role in the security environment established around Armenia since the first years of independence, having an important involvement in maintaining regional peace.

 We also highly appreciate the economic and financial support of the United States, which has essentially contributed to stabilizing social and economic situation during the first years of our independence.
 We are confident that the platform of strategic dialogue with the United States contains new opportunities for broadening and deepening the cooperation agenda.

-In the frameworks of Armenia’s foreign political priorities our relations with our immediate neighbors - Georgia and Iran, are emphasized, which are based on centuries-old good neighborhood and have an important meaning for regional security and development.
-The development of cooperation with those two countries advances the broadening and diversification of interconnectivity in energy and transportation.
+In the frameworks of Armenia’s foreign political priorities our relations with our immediate neighbors - Georgia and Iran, are emphasized, which are based on centuries-old good neighborhoods and have an important meaning for regional security and development.
+The development of cooperation with those two countries advances the broadening and diversification of energy and transportation interconnectivity.

-Along with world changes, the development of our relations with China gains special importance.
+Along with global changes, the development of our relations with China gains special importance.
 Armenia is ready to discuss its engagement in global infrastructure programs taking into account our national and regional agenda.

 Historically, the Armenian people have important involvement in the Asian region, and we intend to continue and broaden our cooperation with India and Japan.

-Armenia is consistently broadening its engagement in the Gulf countries as well.
+Armenia is consistently broadening its engagement with the Gulf countries as well.